Fixed rate, corporate, retail, mini: if you're confused about the different types of bond, we explain how they all work.

-Corporate and retails bonds can be a good way to lock in decent returns but there is no certainty that your money is safe.
+Corporate and retail bonds can be a good way to lock in decent returns but there is no certainty that your money is safe.
 Big brand names like Tesco aren’t regarded as companies likely to default, but you still have to appreciate there is some risk.
 Unlike savings bonds, government and corporate bonds are investments and are therefore excluded under the FSCS.

-It’s worth noting that as a bondholder, you would stand ahead of shareholders in the queue for your money back if a company were to go bankrupt.
+It’s worth noting that as a bondholder, you would stand ahead of shareholders in the queue for your money back if a company were to go under.
 But if the company’s debt is very large, there could still be nothing left for bondholders either.

 Small companies trying to bypass banks and expensive business loans are increasingly looking to their fans or customer-base to raise capital.

 In return they’re offering perks, discounts or free stock instead of traditional interest payments.

 But with these types of bonds there is no safety net if the company fails.
 You might get less interest than was promised, none at all, or in the worst case scenario you could lose your original investment.
 Your money won’t be covered by the FSCS.

 With this type of bond you invest directly with the company.
 They crop up intermittently and you have to be on the lookout for them.
 We sometimes feature bonds from more well-known companies.